-Tall Trees (2016) for flute, clarinet and bassoon, This composition was inspired by the book, The Wild Trees, by Richard Preston.
+Tall Trees (2016) for flute, clarinet and bassoon.
+This composition was inspired by the book, The Wild Trees, by Richard Preston.
 The book tells the story of the young scientists who first climbed the 360 foot giants and discovered a whole new world in the canopy of the trees.
+Here is a virtual performance from 2021 where the musicians recorded their parts separately.

 Introduction and Dance (2015) for flute, oboe, violin, viola and cello.
 Listen to June 27, 2015 performance by the Divisa Ensemble.